Understanding its impact on traders and why it matters

 Perpetual contracts are widely offered by crypto-derivative exchanges, and it is designed similar to a traditional futures contract.
 Albeit, perpetual contracts offer a key difference.

 Unlike conventional futures, traders can hold positions without an expiry date and do not need to keep track of various delivery months.
 For instance, a trader can keep a short position to perpetuity unless he gets liquidated.
 As a result, trading perpetual contracts are very similar to trading pairs on the spot market.

-In short, perpetual contracts never settle in the traditional sense.
-As such, crypto-exchanges created a mechanism to ensure that contract prices correspond to the index.
-This is known as Funding Rate.
+Since perpetual futures contracts never settle in the traditional sense, exchanges need a mechanism to ensure that futures prices and index prices converge on a regular basis.
+This mechanism is also known as Funding Rate.